habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 ## Results

-At my very first experiment with minhash, expected running time for 80K documents was 15 hours with a 1.42 iterations per second initial speed(tqdm measurements).
-I canceled the run because it was beyond my expectation so I never know actually how long did it take.
+My very first experiment with applying minhash resulted in an unexpectedly slow performance, taking around 15 hours to process 80K documents with an initial speed of approximately 1.42 iterations per second.
+I terminated the experiment before it was completed, so I'm unsure what the actual total time would have been.

-And my final implementation took 1 hour to complete with 12 iterations per seconds initial speed.
+In contrast, my final optimized implementation finished in just below 1 hour and achieved a significantly faster initial speed of around 12 iterations per second, representing a roughly 10-fold improvement.

 ## References